dib-lab/TheGreatGenotyper_benchmark/README.md

 # Run The Benchmarking workflow
 The benchmarking snakemake workflow is in benchmark subfolder.
-We first need to edit config.json to
+We first need to edit config.json to configure the pathes of the input and output data. run the workflow using 'snakemake -j8 --use-conda'